kalpitakhawat/documentations/next-js/fetching-and-caching-data/fetch-api-and-caching-data/README.md

 - **`next: { revalidate: 10 }`**: Refreshes cached data every 10 seconds.

+> **Note:**
+> After 10 seconds, the first request triggers a background revalidation but still returns cached data.
+Once revalidation completes successfully, Next.js updates the cache and subsequent requests receive the fresh data.
+If revalidation fails, the existing cached data remains unchanged.

 ### Using `Cache-Control` Headers

 You can set custom cache-control headers for API responses to control caching behavior.